sankha4567/news_website/README.md

-Builded a Modern news website using HTML,CSS,javaScript.It will help to be updated with recent newses.
+Builded a Modern news website using HTML,CSS,javaScript.It will help to be updated with recent news.